 Gastric balloon’s weight loss rate is unique, in that the procedure itself is only 6 months long, after which the balloon needs to be removed.
 In many ways, the gastric balloon is a training tool to help you learn to control your eating habits and maintain a healthy lifestyle.
 It is also often used in patients with BMIs between 27 and 35, making it one of the only procedures available for that weight range.

 Weight loss rate varies between studies.
 Some pinpoint an average weight loss of 20lbs total, for most weight ranges.
-Others put the average weight loss rate at between 25% and 35%.
+Others put the average weight loss rate at between 10% to 30%.
 Weight regain is a risk, but it is considered a potential starter option for those whose weight loss needs are less urgent.

 Adjustable Gastric Band (Lap Band) Weight Loss Rate